awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-rag-appsync-stepfn-kendra/README.md

 When deleting your stack which uses this construct, do not forget to go over the following instructions to avoid unexpected charges:
   - empty and delete the Amazon Simple Storage Bucket(s) created by this construct if you didn't provide existing ones during the construct creation
-  - empty the data stored in the knowledge base (Amazon OpenSearch provisioned cluster), as well as the index created if an existing one was not provided
+  - empty the data stored in the knowledge base (Amazon Kendra)
   - if the observability flag is turned on, delete all the associated logs created by the different services in Amazon CloudWatch logs

 ***